Jonghwanshin/CarND-Advanced-Lane-Lines/writeup.md

 The limitations can be improved if:
 * the algorithm can classify situations for line splits and merge with the angle between the found left and right lanes. or the number of existing lines at each line segments.
-* the parameter for line finding algorithm is properly tuned, and ensemble of two or more line finding algorithms.
+* the parameters for line finding algorithm are properly tuned, and ensemble of two or more line finding algorithms.
 * an advanced approach(e.g. segmentation using deep learning) could improve the performance of the line detection at limited environmental conditions.

 References
 ---
-[^1]: "In image processing applications, why do we convert from RGB to Grayscale?", Quora, https://www.quora.com/In-image-processing-applications-why-do-we-convert-from-RGB-to-Grayscale.
+"In image processing applications, why do we convert from RGB to Grayscale?", Quora, https://www.quora.com/In-image-processing-applications-why-do-we-convert-from-RGB-to-Grayscale.

-[image1]: ./resources/CarND-P1-Fig1.png "Image Pipeline"